 Thus, this form of character enhancement can serve as something of a hindrance at times - much as a limitation can be used to the player's advantage in certain situations.
 On the other hand, a player usually won't take this form of enhancement unless he or she has it out for the foe in question - though this sort of enhancement is great for creating a reluctant, dramatic hunter character type.

 Uncontainable: maybe it's something about the character's physiology, or perhaps he or she is just that stubborn.
 But the truth is that it's hard to make an uncontainable character do something that they're not willing to.
 This translates, in game terms at least, into a Row Shift bonus when attempting to escape or avoid efforts - any efforts - to hold the character back.

 But what falls under this heading, you ask?
 Actions to control a character's motions or thoughts, for the most part.
 This includes mind control, emotion control, grappling and binding attacks, and so on.
-The Row Shift modifier represents a slipperiness of sorts on the part of the character so enhanced, applied before or after such an attack lands on the character - they might initially hit, but such attacks rarely 'stick'.
+The Row Shift modifier represents a slipperiness of sorts on the part of the character so enhanced, applied before or after such an attack lands on them - enemies might initially hit, but such attacks rarely 'stick'.

 For each step of enhancement taken, the uncontainable character should receive a +1 RS to avoid such attacks in the first place, and a +2 RS to shake them off after the fact.
 For example, a strongly uncontainable character might gain a +2 RS to avoid being tied up by a foe's trick lasso.
 However, failing that avoidance, he or she will be granted a +4 RS on any ACTION they attempt to wriggle out of it!